PayPal Fundraisers (previously Generosity Network) Terms and Conditions

 Tax and Other Legal Obligations

-Personal or Business Fundraiser Creators or other people benefiting from the Donations are solely responsible for assessing, collecting, reporting, or remitting all taxes, duties, levies, charges or assessments applicable or payable in connection with Personal or Business Fundraiser Donations.
+Personal Fundraiser Creators or other people benefiting from the Donations are solely responsible for assessing, collecting, reporting, or remitting all taxes, duties, levies, charges or assessments applicable or payable in connection with contributions made to the Personal Fundraiser.

 Your Rights and Obligations as a Donor to or Beneficiary of a PayPal Fundraiser

-All Donations to a Fundraiser are done at the Donor’s own risk and PayPal bears no liability whatsoever in this regard.
+All Donations to a PayPal Fundraiser are done at the Donor’s own risk and PayPal bears no liability whatsoever in this regard.
 It is the Donor’s responsibility to understand how the Donation will be used and by whom.
 The Fundraiser category is provided as a convenience and not a guarantee.
 Donors cannot rely on PayPal to determine whether any Fundraiser category or Fundraiser Content may be inaccurate.
-If Personal or Business Fundraiser Donations are not used for the stated purpose, the Donor’s only recourse is against Fundraiser Creator.
+If the Donations for a Fundraiser are not used for the stated purpose, the Donor’s only recourse is against Fundraiser Creator.
 PayPal is not obliged to monitor whether the use of the Donations is in accordance with the stated use.
-PayPal has no liability whatsoever to any beneficiary of the Fundraiser.
+PayPal has no liability whatsoever towards any beneficiary of the Fundraiser.

 Actions which PayPal May Take

 PayPal may remove a Fundraiser and its contents at any time if we have reasons to believe that a Fundraiser has engaged in any activities which violate these Terms, the PayPal User Agreement, or PayPal’s Acceptable Use Policy.
 In addition, PayPal may also hold the Donations in the Fundraiser’s PayPal account, or limit, suspend, or close any and all PayPal services.

 PayPal’s additional rights are set out in section “Actions We May Take if You Engage in Any Restricted Activity” of the PayPal User Agreement.